FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     Your system of interest is _water_, which can be quite tricky to model.
     You want to compare results from several setups to find the one most suitable to you.**

-    In this exercise, you will learn:
+    In this exercise, you will learn how to:

-    - How to toggle and combine filters.
+    - toggle and combine filters.
-    - How to work with dynamic statistics.
+    - work with dynamic statistics.
-    - How to reset the search.
+    - reset the search.

 In the _entries table_ NOMAD is already listing all database _entries_.
 The strategy is to **narrow or _filter_ this list down** to our needs.